-- Black, brown or navy blue leather shoes.
-No boots are allowed. - Sport shoes or tennis shoes may also be worn. - "Toms" or topsiders are allowed if they are a solid color. - "Vibram five-finger (toe)" shoes are NOT permitted.
+- Sport shoes or tennis shoes are encouraged for daily wear and are required for PE class. - Black, brown or navy leather shoes are allowed.
+No western or Ugg-style boots are allowed. - "Toms" or topsiders are allowed if they are a solid color. - "Vibram five-finger" (toe) shoes and Crocs are NOT permitted. - All shoes must be non-marking and may not have permanent or removable wheels affixed to the bottom, such as roller shoes.
+Shoes that light up are not allowed. - No open toed or open heeled or platform shoes of any type are allowed.

-- All shoes must be non-marking and may not have permanent or removable wheels affixed to the bottom, such as roller shoes.
-Shoes that light up are not allowed. - No open toed or open heeled shoes of any type are allowed. - Shoelaces must be a solid color and correspond to the color of the shoe or else be white and must be tied. - Boots are not allowed except on spirit or jeans days.
+• Shoelaces must be a solid color and correspond to the color of the shoe or else be white and must be tied.

+Table 4.16.1: Shoes

+All Students Allowed: Not Allowed: Tennis shoes are encouraged for daily wear and required for PE class; 5-finger toe shoes; Crocs; Shoes with wheels or Toms/topsiders in a solid color; lights; Open-toed; Shoelaces must be a solid color; Open-heeled; Ugg or western style Black, brown, or navy leather shoes. boots.